Nelryn/ThePlazza_Epitech_Project_2022/README.md

 ## 🎯 Overview

-The Plazza is an **advanced C++** project that simulates a pizzeria with multiple kitchens, each containing several cooks working simultaneously.
+The Plazza is an **advanced C++** 3rd year project that simulates a pizzeria with multiple kitchens, each containing several cooks working simultaneously.
 The system manages order reception, load balancing across kitchens, ingredient stock management, and inter-process communication.
 This was developed as a 3 man project:

 * Process and thread management